Recognize & Write Full Characters with the Sun, Moon, and Rising Signs

 Enough Abstraction, How Does It Actually Work?

-You could start writing with a setting that screams the Sagittarius archetype, such as the Wild West of America, Peru, the backcountry of Australia, or the Alaskan wilderness.
+You could start writing with a setting that screams the Sagittarius archetype, such as the Wild West of America, or Peru, the backcountry of Australia, or the Alaskan wilderness.
 For humans in that setting, freedom and the clarity of truth become essential.
 Then you begin developing the characters and plot.

 OR You begin by drafting a character.